mozilla/leadership-training/_articles/schedule.md

 ### WOW Cohort
+This Cohort is run in partnership with [Mozilla Science](http://science.mozilla.org/), featuring only Science projects.
 All the demo calls will be happening together with the Online Cohort.

 Date | Events
 --- | ---